sklppr/releasenotes/README.md

 By default, all issues types are displayed.
 To change this, provide a variable named `bamboo_Issue_Types` with a comma-separated list of allowed issue types (i.e. a whitelist).

-**Important:** Issue types must be spelled exactly as defined in JIRA, this includes case-sensitivity.
+**Important:** Issue types are not case sensitive but have to be spelled exactly as defined in JIRA (including spaces).
 Examples: Epic, User Story, New Feature, Improvement, Bug, Impediment, Task, Sub-task.
-In this case, “feature”, “Feature”, “new feature” or “New feature” won’t work, only “New Feature” is correct.
+In this case, “New Feature”, “New feature” or “new feature” are correct but “Feature”, “feature” or “newfeature” are not.

 ### Changing how issues are grouped